-The dialog contains several property sheets.
+The dialog contains several tabs.
 You can switch among them by clicking on the index tabs.

-On the next pages, you will find detailed information on each property sheet and the options it contains.
+On the next pages, you will find detailed information on each tab and the options it contains.

-Object properties, Format property sheet
+Object properties, Format tab

-Use the Format property sheet to modify the size and position of objects, rotate objects, or flip objects.
+Use the Format tab to modify the size and position of objects, rotate objects, or flip objects.